bplmaps/lmec-main-site/content/articles/transit-history-at-lmec.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cv417/2045,187,851,358/full/0/default.jpg" caption="" class="figure-left" >}}

-The first section is a map of Greater Boston with advice on getting in and out of the city from different directions, assuming an audience of car owners.
+The first section of the inside is a map of Greater Boston with advice on getting in and out of the city from different directions, assuming an audience of car owners.
 "It is most advisable to stop and ask directions," the creators of this map suggest.
 Indeed, Boston is a difficult city to navigate, and for many of us it's hard to imagine learning how for the first time without a GPS!
 This map was created in 1982, though, a time when oral, pre-written, and map directions would have to suffice without real-time adjustments or reminders of when to turn.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cv417/58,2244,2901,3310/full/0/default.jpg" caption="" class="figure-right" >}}

 Once you arrive in Boston, the map provided for you by the creators of this brochure is a city map!
 There are two ways to look at the map of the public transit system.
 One is the larger map here, which shows the approximate layout of the actual train tunnels and tracks through the city.
 The other way to visualize the T is the more abstracted map we see in the inset, which is very similar to today's T map.

 The other major feature of this city map is the numbered landmarks scattered across the landscape.
-These represent a variety of things, notably including parking.
+These represent a variety of things, notably including parking, as well as historic sites, hotels, sports and performance locations, and more.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cv417/65,5562,2882,1084/full/0/default.jpg" caption="" class="figure-center" >}}

+The other side of the brochure is actually the outside, which the intended user of this map would have seen first.
+It's got a photo and title on the front, a list of several "off the Freedom Trail" sites on the back, and a map of the Trail as the first page when someone opened it up.

+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cv42h/59,2246,2878,2208/full/0/default.jpg" caption="" class="figure-right" >}}